Medical By-laws

 - Must work as part of multidisciplinary collaboration and work as a team

-- Must include patients in shared decision making in all aspects of their treatment and care4.
-Consent for Medical Treatment
+- Must include patients in shared decision making in all aspects of their treatment and care

 6. Medical Record Documentation